cbourke/ComputerScienceI/documents/syllabus-194.md

 ## Grading

-Assessment (grading) will be based on weekly readings, labs, "hacks", attendance as well as a semester project and two exams with the following point distributions.
+Assessment (grading) will be based on weekly readings, labs, "hacks", attendance as well as two exams, a midterm, and a comprehensive final with the following point distributions.

 |  Category           | Number | Points Each | Total |
 |  -------------------|--------|-------------|-------|